-The BCIT bookstore is located at the southeast end of the campus on the ground floor of Building 2D.
+Get your books and school supplies at the BCIT bookstore located at the S.E. corner of the library in Building SE14.
 It sells required textbooks, software and educational material for BCIT courses.
 Textbook lists may be consulted in the bookstore.
-In addition to textbooks, a large selection of school, drafting, and engineering supplies as well as computer reference
+In addition to textbooks, a large selection of school, engineering and drafting supplies as well as computer reference books are available.